marionwalton/media-and-society/references.md

 Bronstein, V., & Katzew, J. (2018).
 Safeguarding the South African public broadcaster: Governance, civil society and the SABC. *Journal of Media Law*.
 10.2.
 244-272.

 <a name="butler_1999"></a>
-Butler, J. (1999) ‘‘Bodily Inscriptions, Performative Subversions’, in Gender Trouble.
-London: Routledge, pp. 175–193.
+Butler, J. 1999.
+Gender Trouble.
+London: Routledge.

 Cascini, F. et al. 2022\.
 Social media and attitudes towards a COVID-19 vaccination: A systematic review of the literature *eClinicalMedicine*, 48 (101454).